Need a little extra push to crush today’s swim practice? Here’s your ultimate breakdown of the best waterproof

 But where to start?
 Which of the countless waterproof headphones out there are the best?

-Here’s a review of some of the top waterproof headphones available for swimming:
+Here’s a review of the top waterproof headphones available for swimming:

 1. Swimbuds Sport Waterproof Earphones

 When it comes to versatility and fit, the Swimbuds are hands down the top choice for the best waterproof headphones.
 (Although it’s my top pick for best waterproof headphones, there is also a better option for overall sound quality that I’ll outline later.)

 The reason the Swimbuds are top dogs is simple: they come in enough shapes to work for each swimmer and their own unique ear shape.

 You’ve got the tree-shaped headphone, the more classic shaped rounds, and my go-to with headphones both in and out of the water, the fin tips, which help secure the plug within your ears and keep them from getting jostled around when you push off or when you are clipping along at a high rate of speed.